Find Best Offers Find Best Offers

 With ever-expanding internet and technology use, many states have begun to pass consumer data privacy laws in recent years.
-These laws primarily govern how a consumer’s personal information can be collected, used, and shared by businesses operating in those states, as well as grant individuals certain rights related to their personal information.
+These laws primarily govern how a consumer’s personal information can be collected, used, and shared by businesses of a certain size that are operating in those states.
+The State Consumer Privacy Laws also grant individuals certain rights related to their personal information.
 Collectively, these laws provide the following rights to their residents regarding their personal data:

 For more information about our overall privacy practices, including those relevant to your state of residency, please visit our Your Privacy Rights and State Consumer Privacy Rights pages.